The "Twin Marchant" and its place in history

 By Nigel Tout, based on considerable information generously provided by Adrian Furniss and Tony Metcalfe (© 2010)

-"Twin" mechanical calculating machines are rather rare since they had very specialised uses in the scientific and technical fields.
-The most common twin machines are the Brunsvigas, though so-called "Twin Marchants" are also sometimes found.
+'Twin' mechanical calculating machines are rather rare since they had very specialised uses in the scientific and technical fields.
+The most common twin machines are the Brunsviga pin-wheel calculators, though so-called 'Twin Marchants' and also Britannic Duo machines are also sometimes found.

 A Twin Marchant in its protective case.